Woman checks credit card account on phone

 Pay your statement balance on time each month

 Paying your monthly credit card bill on time is key to avoiding late payment fees, building a good credit history, and managing your debt.
-And while you want to pay at least the minimum payment on your credit card statement each month, there are benefits to paying your entire statement balance.
+While it's essential to pay at least the minimum payment on your credit card statement each month, there are added benefits to paying your entire statement balance in full.

 Depending on the terms of your credit card account, many cardmembers start with a minimum 21-day grace period before the issuer imposes interest charges on regular purchases.
 But you’ll need to pay your credit card statement balance on time and in full every month.
 If you don’t pay your entire statement balance, you’ll carry debt into the next billing cycle, start accruing interest, and likely lose your grace period.